Shrek (franchise): Thriller Night (2011)

 Thriller Night is a six-minute short film parody of Michael Jackson's music video Thriller.
 It was directed by Gary Trousdale, and released on September 13, 2011, on the Scared Shrekless DVD.
 It was released on DVD and Blu-ray on August 28, 2012, as a part of Shrek's Thrilling Tales (DreamWorks Spooky Stories).
+None of the original main voice actors reprised their roles and are replaced by their replacement voice actors, with the exception of Dean Edwards, who reprises Donkey from Scared Shrekless.

 Deceased characters such as Lord Farquaad, Mongo, Rumpelstiltskin, Fifi, Fairy Godmother, Prince Charming and King Harold in his frog form appear as zombies.
 A 3D version of the short was added in October 2011 to the Nintendo Video service for Nintendo 3DS owners.

 The Pig Who Cried Werewolf (2011)

 The Pig Who Cried Werewolf is a six-minute 3D Halloween short film, directed by Gary Trousdale and released on October 4, 2011, for a limited time, exclusively on the Nintendo Video service on Nintendo 3DS.
 It was released on DVD and Blu-ray on August 28, 2012, as a part of Shrek's Thrilling Tales (DreamWorks Spooky Stories).

 The Three Little Pigs find themselves in trouble when they ignore the warning signs of a new neighbor moving in next door who takes on a ferocious form during a full moon.